 Corporate Benefit Funding, MetLife

 This research took the form of a quantitative and qualitative survey among 168 of the top defined benefit plans in the US and the results were published in a formal study in early 2009.
 The study received extensive media coverage and provided valuable material for constructive discussions with many plan sponsors and industry professionals.
-As a result of this success, the study is now in its fourth year and has become an important fixture in MetLife’s annual research calendar.
-Furthermore, building on the US experience, in 2010, a similar annual survey was inaugurated by MetLife Assurance in the UK, where it also generates substantial media and industry interest.
+In 2010, a similar annual survey was inaugurated by MetLife Assurance in the UK, where it also generated substantial media and industry interest.
+Because of its success, the Pension Risk Behavior Index study became an important fixture in MetLife’s annual research calendar.

 Bdellium developed the methodology used for the quantitative portion of the study and provides a detailed analysis of results from each survey.
 The method we developed measures the importance that respondents ascribe to managing each of 18 investment, liability and business risks, their reported success at implementing comprehensive practices to manage each risk and the consistency between the two.
 Bdellium also synthesized the results of the quantitative research into a single index, the MetLife Pension Risk Behavior IndexSM, that tracks both the attitude of plan sponsors towards, and their reported effectiveness in comprehensively addressing pension plan risks over time.